 The country of Costa Rica is about the size of the state of West Virginia.
-Costa Rica is almost 20,000 square miles in size, and ranges from 0 – 13,628 feet above sea level.
+Costa Rica is almost 20,000 square miles in size and ranges from 0 – 13,628 feet above sea level.
 The main draw to Costa Rica is the endless & scenic coastline and beaches, which reach both the Pacific and the Atlantic Oceans.
 These are some of the most majestic and pristine beaches in Central America and the main draw to this country (perfect for honeymoon vacations and destination weddings in Costa Rica).
-Today however, we are going to talk about a lesser-known geographic feature of Costa Rica that is just a beautiful and fascinating…the Mountains & Volcanoes!
+In this article, however, we are going to talk about a lesser-known geographic feature of Costa Rica that is just a beautiful and fascinating…the mountains and volcanoes!
 These are remarkable and natural destinations are usually the best places to go in Costa Rica to experience the country’s unique natural habitat.

 Technically there are 5 mountain ranges in Costa Rica, each range has distinctive features and volcanoes.